 How to Qualify for Inventory Financing

 Before applying for an inventory financing loan, check your business and personal credit scores.
-If you don’t have a business credit history, lenders may look more at your personal scores, so make sure they’re up to snuff.
+If you don’t have a business credit history, lenders may look more at your personal scores, so make sure you are at least aware of your personal credit scores.

-Unlike bank loans that require collateral, you won’t have to put up any business or personal assets for the loan.
+Unlike bank loans that require collateral, you typically won’t have to pledge personal assets for the loan, nor is a personal guarantee required.
+However, the inventory may serve as collateral for the loan.
 You may be asked to provide order details on the inventory you’re looking to buy so the lender knows the value and can determine how much to lend you.

 How to Get Inventory Financing